bcallanan/springRestSecurity/README.md

   - Refresh tokens: a string that the OAuth client can use to get a new access token without the user's interaction.
 A refresh token must not allow the client to gain any access beyond the scope of the original grant.
 The refresh token exists to enable authorization servers to use short lifetimes for access tokens without needing to involve the user when the token expires. (this is also a grant type)

   - OAuth Scope: Scope is a mechanism in OAuth2 to limit an application's access to a user's account.
-An application can request one or more scopes, this information is then presented to the user in the consent screen, and the access token issued to the application will be limited to the scopes granted.
-The OAuth spec allows the authorization server or user to modify the scopes granted to the application compared to what is requested, although there are not many examples of services doing this in practice.
+An application can request one or more scopes, this information is then presented to the user in the consent screen, and the access token issued the application will be limited to the scopes granted.
+The OAuth specification allows the authorization server or user to modify the scopes granted to the application compared to what is requested, although there are not many examples of services doing this in practice.
-  	- Mainstream services using scopes are:
+  	- Some mainstream services using scopes are:
   		- Slack
 		- GitHub
 		- Google